LauraDAnalyst/Rockbuster-Analysis-SQL/README.md

 This project is a case study completed in partial fulfillment of the requirements for the Career Foundry Data Analyst career program.
 The database was provided by CareerFoundry and includes fictionalized information about a rental company's stores, customers, and rental patterns.

-The project generates key insights about key business issues, including the types of films that generate the msot revenue and the locations of Rockbuster's highest-value customers.
+The project generates key insights about key business issues, including the types of films that generate the most revenue and the locations of Rockbuster's highest-value customers.

 ## View Visualizations on Tableau